 And I looked at my finish time and laughed.

-I had the absolute slowest time of the eight triathlons I’ve done.
+I had the absolute slowest time of the 8 triathlons I’ve done.
 The worst.
-My swimming was almost 2 minutes slower than the summer before and when I had a panic attack.
-I added 9 minutes to my overall time.
+My swimming was almost 2 minutes slower than last summer and last summer I had a panic attack.
+I added 9 minutes to last year’s overall time.
 In triathlon terms….
 9 minutes is an eternity.

 But let me tell you what God has been working out in my heart.